pnp/List-Formatting/view-samples/group-header-color-itemcount/README.md

 ## Summary
 This is a sample of customizing the group header by showing a color code that changes depending on the amount of items in the group:

-- less then 5 items shows the header as red
+- less then 5 items shows the header as red, yellow, etc
 - Exactly 5 items shows the header as green

 ![screenshot of the sample](./assets/screenshot.png)

 The header will also show "x of 5", with x being the amount of items in the group.

-> This format only affects the group header, you can group on the field that you want.

 ## View requirements

 Group by a column of choice.

 ## Sample